JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 </html>
 ```

-## It feels like a tech demo
+## So far, PyScript feels like a tech demo

-From a tech perspective, PyScript builds on [Pyodide](https://pyodide.org/), a port of CPython to WebAssembly/WASM which in turn is supported by modern browsers.
+PyScript builds on [Pyodide](https://pyodide.org/), a port of CPython to WebAssembly/WASM which in turn is supported by modern browsers.

 For now, PyScript feels like a (really cool) tech demo - but still like a demo: loading PyScript HTML websites is slow, PyScript itself is experimental and there is a growing list of [issues and fixes](https://github.com/pyscript/pyscript/issues).